kiva/guardian-bio-auth/identity_service/README.md

 - `/verify`: checks a caller provided fingerprint against the fingerprint template owned by the ID provided

 Secondary API endpoints:
-- `/templatizer/bulk/{backend}`: create fingerprint templates in bulk
+- `/templatizer/bulk/{backend}`: create & store fingerprint templates in bulk

 Informational / vestigial / unknown:
 - `/healthz`: always returns HTTP 200 (used to confirm that the HTTP server in the container is up)